-No. Due to the extraordinary number of changes experienced during the 2022 conference and the effect the changes had on the overall program, we are not accepting changes in formats for the 2023 conference.
-Additionally, the 2023 virtual component will be a smaller programming schedule, and space is limited for this option.
+No. Due to the extraordinary number of changes experienced during the last hybrid conference and the effect the changes had on the overall program, we are not accepting changes in formats for the 2024 conference.
+Additionally, the 2024 virtual component will be a smaller programming schedule, and space is limited for this option.
 If a proposal is accepted as an in-person session and the speakers no longer can attend in person, the session will be canceled.
-Organizers may re-submit the proposal, without prejudice, for consideration to the 2024 call for proposals.
+Organizers may re-submit the proposal, without prejudice, for consideration to the 2025 call for proposals.

 The same rule applies for sessions accepted to the virtual presentation format.
-We are unable to accommodate requests to shift a virtual session to the in-person program taking place in Boston.
+We are unable to accommodate requests to shift a virtual session to the in-person program taking place in Seattle.

 AAS Conference Terminology & Roles

 The program committee supports innovative panel sessions that encourage bold thinking, lively dialogue, and audience involvement.
 For a list of possible formats, refer to the Call for Papers Innovative Panels Format full description.

 What is the role of a Session Organizer?